 While the adage “If it’s not broken, don’t fix it” has merit, there are definitely reasons why going digital may be worth the effort.
 Here is a list of some items you should consider before dismissing digital pathology for your practice, no matter how well your current setup works.

 Digital pathology yields multiple efficiency gains.
-For starters, going digital can streamline workflows by reducing the time in the laboratory spent sorting and resorting specimens to keep cases together.
+For starters, going digital can streamline workflows by reducing the time spent sorting and resorting specimens in the laboratory to keep cases together.
 It also reduces time spent filling trays and distributing them to pathologists.
-If there is remote slide transportation, digital pathology allows for immediate access to pathology images anywhere on the globe.
+If there is remote slide transportation, digital pathology allows for immediate access to pathology images anywhere globally.

 AI-based algorithms are proliferating and can help with both speed and quality by finding “needles in haystacks,” helping ensure negative biopsies are tumor-free, automatically grading malignancies, and improving quantification of measurements and counts.

-Other new innovations include software (such as Lumea’s Viewer+™ feature DxAlign™) that enables pathologists to view multiple levels and stains of the same tissue simultaneously and in real time. *Note: DxAlign is currently limited to small tissue types when used with the Lumea BxChip®, CytoRing®, or BxTag®.
+Other innovations include software (such as Lumea’s Viewer+™ feature DxAlign™) that lets pathologists view multiple levels and stains of the same tissue simultaneously and in real-time. *Note: DxAlign is currently limited to small tissue types when used with the Lumea BxChip®, CytoRing®, or BxTag®.

 Because digitized slides can be shared instantaneously with anyone with internet access, getting consultations from colleagues and experts anywhere is fast and easy, lowering the barrier to getting and providing help.